cadon0/gif-to-the-beat/README.md

 - [Node.js](https://nodejs.org/en/download/) must be installed

+# Settings

+Configuration or settings are mentioned a few times throughout the instructions.
+They can usually be found in the [`config.js`](./server/config.js) file in the `server` folder

+If in doubt it can always be opened and edited with Nodepad

 # How to use:

 #### Short version:

 - Download [this .zip file](https://puu.sh/GtYqP/02f8078997.zip).
 Extract it anywhere
 - Double-click `start.bat`
-- Provide the osu!
+  - You will be asked to enter the osu!
 "Songs" folder if running for the first time
-- Add a "Browser" source in OBS and enter the URL `http://localhost:727/catjam`
+- Add a "Browser" source in OBS with URL `http://localhost:727/catjam` and `width`/`height` 112
+  - Open the URL in a web browser to check that it's syncing correctly as the OBS preview is delayed

 > IMPORTANT: The gif may not display next time if OBS is opened _before/without_ running `start.bat` first.
 > Please open the settings for the source in OBS once it is running, and click "Refresh cache of the current page"